Definitions and FAQs

 - Graduate students hourly rate is $10.00 per hour, this rate may increase based on their qualifications and job requirements as long as allowable under the guidelines of the granting agency.

-- Fringe benefits are not paid to students who are enrolled full-time (e.g. fall and spring semesters).
-Students who are enrolled less then full-time (e.g. summer) do receive benefits at a rate of 7.65% of wages.
+- For student workers who are enrolled full-time (e.g. fall and spring semesters), you should only budget 0.3% (.003) to cover the cost of workers compensation.
+For student workers who are enrolled less than full-time (e.g. summer employment), you should budget for benefits at a rate of 7.653% of wages.

 - Budgeting tuition remission: